digitoimistodude/air-cookie/README.md

 ## Contributing

 If you have ideas about the plugin or spot an issue, please let us know.
-Before contributing ideas or reporting an issue about "missing" features or things regarding to the nature of that matter, please read [Please note](#please-note-before-using) section.
+Before contributing ideas or reporting an issue about "missing" features or things regarding to the nature of that matter, please note that this plugin is drafted to fullfill our customers need and might not move into the direction you'd hope.
 Thank you very much.